AkzoNobel and McLaren Racing shift partnership into top gear

-Red hot lap times and sizzling chicane skills aren’t the only things that send temperatures soaring during a typical F1 Grand Prix.
+Because red hot lap times and sizzling chicane skills aren’t the only things that send temperatures soaring during a typical F1 Grand Prix.

 Critical components surrounding the engine and exhaust of the cars also have to withstand heat that can nudge the mercury upwards of 1,000°C. So what can be done to keep these areas cool?

-Flip over McLaren Racing’s MCL38 and you’ll notice that various parts of the underside feature our Intertherm 50 high temperature coating, which helps to provide heat shielding.
+Flip over McLaren Racing’s MCL39 and you’ll notice that various parts of the underside feature our Intertherm 50 high temperature coating, which helps to provide heat shielding.
 Identified by its tell-tale silver coloring, it forms part of a sophisticated thermal management system.

 “We heavily rely on Intertherm 50 as our general heat-resistant, reflective coating,” says McLaren’s Principal Composites Engineer, Steve Foster.
 “We also apply it to the internal surfaces of the heatshield – so the unmolded face gets a layer of Intertherm 50 as another protective barrier from the heat.”